 Considering how many movies get made across the globe each year, there are surprisingly few directors, actors, and screenwriters willing to publicly apologize for putting out poor quality films.
 Of the rare directors who apologized for their films in recent years, some blame studio meddling (Josh Trank and Fantastic Four) while others just don't seem to get the hate (Joel Schumacher and Batman & Robin).
-Actors who apologized for their movies range from the humble-yet-manic (Shia LeBeouf) to the desperate (United Passions star Tim Roth just needed the money!).
+Actors who apologized for their movies range from Shia LaBeouf to Tim Roth, who said he did United Passions to help put his kids through college.

-Considering how much critics hate his films, you'd think Michael Bay would have apologized for at least one of them based on their merits by now.
-But the only film Bay has ever truly apologized for is 2015's Project Almanac, and that was because footage of a real - and deadly - plane crash accidentally made the final cut, offending the victims' families.
+Considering how often critics tend to hate his films, you'd think Michael Bay would have apologized for at least one of them based on their merits by now.
+In 2015 he apologized for Project Almanac, but only because footage that some believe shows a real plane going down accidentally made the final cut, offending the victims' families.